A SIMPLE ACT OF KINDNESS

 were in their mid-twenties and early thirties.

-college and had already started their careers.
+and women who were established in their careers.
 I noticed the IBM logo on several of

 their briefcases.
 I gathered that these people either

 worked for IBM or perhaps they were taking this class hoping to get hired by

 concentration and their focused expressions, this was a serious,

 stepping stone in their careers.
 It was obvious these people were intent on

 found myself placed on the front lines of culture shock and